-From this operation, it is possible to calculate awx,wy,wz that represents the frequency weighted RMS acceleration along the three x, y, z axes.
+From this operation, it was possible to calculate awx,wy,wz, which represents the frequency-weighted RMS acceleration along the three x, y, z axes.

-The index, calculated for the three orthogonal directions x, y, z, is combined into a single index that defines the effective value of the frequency-weighted acceleration expressed as a combination of the accelerations measured in each direction using (1).
+The index, calculated for the three orthogonal directions x, y, z, was combined into a single index that defined the effective value of the frequency-weighted acceleration expressed as a combination of the accelerations measured in each direction using (1).

-The HTV index has been calculated for each road profile by considering consecutive time windows of 30 s, in order to achieve a set of 30 values, about which the mean value and corresponding standard deviation are summarized in Table 1.
-Moreover, the percentage Coefficient of Variation (CoV, i.e. the standard deviation normalized to the mean value) for each result is reported.
+The HTV index was calculated for each road profile by considering consecutive time windows of 30 s in order to achieve a set of 30 values, the mean value and corresponding standard deviation of which are summarised in Table 1.
+Moreover, the percentage coefficient of variation (CoV, i.e. the standard deviation normalised to the mean value) for each result is reported.

 VDV index